Charles B. Wheeler Jr.: Kansas City mayor

 In 1971 he was elected to two consecutive terms as mayor of Kansas City.
-Although the office of mayor does not have a formal party affiliation in Kansas City, Wheeler is Democrat.
-During his tenure he oversaw the financing and construction of both the Kemper Arena and the Bartle Hall Convention Center.
+Although the office of mayor does not have a formal party affiliation in Kansas City, Wheeler was a Democrat.
+During his tenure he oversaw the financing and construction of both Kemper Arena and Bartle Hall Convention Center.
 The combination of the two enabled the city to host the 1976 Republican National Convention.

 Towards the end of his second term, Kansas City gained international attention hosting a work by the artist Christo, the 2.5 mile long Wrapped Walk Ways in Loose Park.
 Wheeler presented Christo and his partner Jeanne-Claude with the key to the city.

 Kansas City International Airport opened in 1972 during his watch.
 It replaced the Kansas City Downtown Airport, which is now formally named for him.
 So much successful development happened during Wheeler's two terms as mayor that a 2002 profile in the conservative Kansas city business magazine Ingram's said: "Many regard this as the last golden age of Kansas City with the construction of KCI, Worlds of Fun, Crown Center, and the Truman Sports Complex."

 Wheeler ran for the U.S. Senate in 1976 and garnered less than 2% of the vote in the Democratic primary in a race that was won by Jerry Litton, who died in a plane crash en route to the victory party in Kansas City.
 John C. Danforth ultimately won the position.

 Wheeler ran for mayor of Kansas City one additional time in 2011, but his candidacy did not survive the primary.

-State Senator
+State senator

 Wheeler defeated Rep. Henry Rizzo in the August 6, 2002, Democratic primary, and his other opponent Rep. Tom Hoppe did not collect enough signatures to run as an independent.
 No Republican ran in the election, and he was elected to the State Senate from the 10th District.

 Wheeler opposed a bill to outlaw emergency contraception, explaining that "From Monday through Saturday, we have to work in a secular world", and was a co-sponsor of Missouri Senate Bill 458, the "Patient Protection Act" that would compel a pharmacist to fill any prescription.

 Wheeler did not concurrently seek re-election to the senate and was succeeded by Democrat Jolie Justus in the 10th district seat.